kwhjvdkamp/ScrollToTopAndBottom_Angular_17/README.md

 # Scroll to top and scroll to bottom
 Button to scroll automatically back to top or automatically further down to the bottom of the page

+Problems
+@keyframes NOT working as aspected although implemented as instructed after upgrade to Angular 15

 ## Versions
 Angular CLI: 15.0.5
 Node: 18.12.1
 Package Manager: npm 9.1.3
 OS: win32 x64
+Angular: 15.1.0

 Package                         Version
 ---------------------------------------------------------